Sekresio/Batcheese/README.md

 - Provides a 'Batches' class that contains 'Batch' objects.
 - Each 'Batch' is an enumerable containing your items.
 - Ability to modify batch size and reallocate the items.
+- Ability to flatten the batches into a single enumerable.

 ## Contribution
 Got an idea to make this even more awesome or found a bug?
 Contributions are welcome!